elringus/unity-google-drive/README.md

 ```
 For more examples take a look at [test scripts](https://github.com/Elringus/UnityGoogleDrive/tree/master/Assets/Scripts).

-### Working with folders and file path
+## FAQ

+### How to access a file using its path?
 A folder in Google Drive is actually a file with the MIME type `application/vnd.google-apps.folder`.
-Hierarchy relationship is implemented via File's `Parents` property.
-To get the actual file using it's path we have to find ID of the file's parent folder, and for this we need IDs of all the folders in the chain.
-Thus, we need to traverse the entire hierarchy chain using List requests.
+Hierarchy relationship is implemented via file's `Parents` property.
+To get the actual file using its path we have to find ID of the file's parent folder, and for this we need IDs of all the folders in the chain.
+Thus, we have to traverse the entire hierarchy chain using List requests.

 You can find a naive implementation of the aforementioned logic in [the example script](https://github.com/Elringus/UnityGoogleDrive/blob/master/Assets/Scripts/ExampleGetFileByPath.cs).

 More info about the Google Drive folders: https://developers.google.com/drive/v3/web/folder.

+### Can I access someone else's Google drive?
+Share a drive account?
+Skip authentication in the browser?
+To work with anyone's Google Drive, it's mandatory to complete OAuth procedure for that user, which requires opening a browser window to login and allow the app to access their drive.
+It's a security measure [enforced by Google](https://developers.google.com/identity/protocols/OAuth2).
+The only legit way to allow multiple users share a drive account is to use [Team Drives](https://gsuite.google.com/learning-center/products/drive/get-started-team-drive/).

+### Will this plugin appear on the Asset Store?
+I'll consider publishing when (if) it'll be more in a more mature state (full API cover, more tests, less bugs); and whether that'll happen depends on the ~~amount of stars~~ feedback it'll receive :) In any case, the plugin will remain free and open-sourced.